 There’s nothing quite like A Level Results Day, a heady mix of excitement, relief, and pride, and for us, the perfect opportunity to celebrate the outstanding achievements of our Class of 2025.

-They went head-to-head with staff in the annual cricket match (a fiercely contested but good-natured affair), and closed their school year in style at the Trent Renowned Strawberries Concert, which this year marked its 35th anniversary!
+Then followed a trip to Alton Towers, a sunny evening BBQ where they received their leavers’ gifts, presented on behalf of the school and OT Society.
+The boys then went head-to-head with staff in the annual cricket match (a fiercely contested but good-natured affair), and the year group then closed their school year in style at the Trent Renowned Strawberries Concert, which this year marked its 35th anniversary!

 Their formal farewells came during Speech Day & Prize Giving on 6 July, where we celebrated their academic achievements and contributions to school life, before gathering for the Leavers’ Chapel Service and a lunch with students, parents, governors, staff, and guests.